klauscc/lipnet-replication/README.md

 the dataset splition and the network is the same as the Deepmind's paper. file `gridDataset.py` is the GRID data generator and `model/lipnet.py` is the model.

-**the loss is ctc loss, but ctc_decode havent yet implemented.
-Therefore, when training only loss was presented.**